aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
 No.  He’ll make adjusting impossible.
-Imagine a scale nobody can tamper with—goods stay honest, numbers behave.
+Imagine a scale nobody can tamper with... goods stay honest, numbers behave.

                          GIOVANNI
 Like my grandfather’s brass scale.